How to Merge PowerPoint Files into a Single File

 - Click the Compare button, you will find it in the Compare section.

 - Browse for the presentation you want to merge with your main presentation, select it by double-clicking on it.

 - Once the merging is complete, you will see the Revisions pane right of the merged presentations.

 - In the Presentation Changes portion, you will see the differences between the presentations and choose which changes you want to keep and which you want to discard.

 - The Slide Changes portion displays the differences between the individual slides of the two presentations.
 Choose the settings you want to keep for the final version.

 Drag and Drop PowerPoint Slides

 One of the simpler ways to merge two presentations is using a drag and drop method.
 If you have two separate presentations you would like to make into one, or if you are working on a group project, you can merge it together using this function.

-You may need to do this for each slide, or you can click the first slide, hold the shift key, and click the last slide to move the entire set into the final presentation.
+- Using your mouse, long-press the slide you need to move and drop the slide into its proper place.
+You might need to do this for each slide, thankfully, you can also click the first slide you want, hold down the Shift key, and then click on the last slide to select them all and move accordingly.

 To make things even simpler; your final presentation will automatically update to the design of the receiving document.
 Of course, you can always update the design of the entire document by using the Design function at the top of your presentation.